joyousv/Prediction-of-Fake-Jobs-Posts/README.md

 # Prediction-of-Fake-Jobs-Posts
 This project is based on predicting the jobs on online jobs portals that which one is fake or genuine.
-In this project different machine learning algorithms is being used for analyzing the fake jobs.
+Using different machine learning algorithms it can easily predict the fake jobs.